aneguet/MEVN_ProjectManagementApp/README.md

 The project is layered into two parts:

-- Frontend: Vanilla Javascript combined with Vue 3, Bootstrap.
+- Frontend: Vanilla Javascript combined with Vue 3, Bootstrap, PrimeVue and Axios.
 - Backend (API): MongoDB, Mongoose, ExpressJS, NodeJS and Swagger.

 # Backend (API)